A new home for expertise in outdoor recreation

 |Gill Pomfret||Sheffield Business School (SBS)||Adventure tourism||Senior Lecturer in Tourism.
 Co-organising the ATRA 2015 IAC at SHUfirstname.lastname@example.org|

 |David Curtis||Centre for Sports Engineering Research (CSER)||Business development, innovation||Business development expertise, delivery of collaborative research projects e.g. ProFit Field-Labsemail@example.com|

 Work we have undertaken

-We were commissioned by Sheffield City Council to report on the size, scale, and scope of Sheffield's 'Outdoor Economy'.
-The strength of the data we provided led to Sheffield declaring itself 'The Outdoor City' and launching an outdoor strategy and accompanying marketing campaign.
+In 2014/15, ORRG were commissioned by Sheffield City Council to report on the size, scale, and scope of Sheffield's 'Outdoor Economy'.
+The strength of the data that we provided led to Sheffield declaring itself 'The Outdoor City' and launching an outdoor strategy and accompanying marketing campaign.
 Read the report here: Everything grows outside - including jobs and the economy.
 The Outdoor City brand continues to grow and Maxine Gregory and Prof Rob Copeland from ORRG have supported this development since 2015 through their roles on the project steering group.

 Since 2016, ORRG has been working with and supporting Harworth Estates to develop their flagship Waverley site using an 'Active Environment' concept.
 The innovative ORRG project has brought together specialists in community consultation and engagement, along with design and technology experts to develop and test concepts.
 Reporting on the project is due soon, but you can read more information here: https://blogs.shu.ac.uk/hwbstaffnews/2017/09/20/partnership-harworth/